rohankvashisht/web-automation/README.md

 # web-automation

-Browser automation in Python using Selenium and
+Browser automation in Python using Selenium